MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-build-api-clients-from-swagger-for-app-integration.md

 + **Active Directory LDAP or Local Admin**

   For these authentication methods, you must call the `POST /login` API in order to authenticate.
-You'll need to pass in the  `username` and `password` for the local administrator, or if Active Directory is enabled, pass the LDAP account information.
-In turn, R Server will issue you a [bearer/access token](how-to-manage-access-tokens.md).
-After authenticated, the user will not need to provide credentials again as long as the token is still valid.
+Now you can pass in the  `username` and `password` for the local administrator, or if Active Directory is enabled, pass the LDAP account information.
+In turn, R Server issues you a [bearer/access token](how-to-manage-access-tokens.md).
+After authenticated, the user does not need to provide credentials again as long as the token is still valid.

-  Here's an example of Active Directory/LDAP authentication in CSharp:
+  Here is an example of Active Directory/LDAP authentication in CSharp:

   ```
   <swagger-client-title> client = new <swagger-client-title>(new Uri("https://<host>:<port>"));